Learn how to style (and someday, transition out of) a long hair undercut with these cool, wearable options.

 A long undercut on natural-textured hair is great for braided looks, like this pair of thick cornrows.
-Have it professionally done at a barbershop or salon, or better yet, ask the woman in your life to flex her Dutch braiding skills.
+Have it professionally done at a barbershop or salon and ask them to use their Dutch braiding skills.

 One of the most popular versions of a true long hair undercut features one side that’s completely shaven, and the other side worn straight near the chin or longer.
 Edgy and high-impact, it’s also a high-maintenance look that requires frequent trims to keep that neat side clipping looking fresh.
 Tip: Invest in your own clippers to save yourself a few trips to the barber.

-Sporty and definitely more casual than other versions, this look features sides that a back that are almost fully slicked down and a top that’s been dyed for a little bit of somethin’ somethin’ near the bang area.
+Sporty and definitely more casual than other versions, this look features sides and a back that are almost fully slicked down and a top that’s been dyed for a little somethin’ somethin’ near the bang area.

 7. Choppy Gray

-If you’re still experimenting with your the length you want your undercut to be, bide your time—and keep yourself from getting bored or stuck in a fugue state with your look—with a trendy color.
+If you’re still experimenting with your the length you want your undercut to be, bide your time—and keep yourself from getting bored with your look—with a trendy color.
 Also ask your stylist to make the top a bit choppy (no razor-cutting!) for a chunkier, more textured feel.

 8. Sleek Man Bun

 Can’t go wrong with a classic!
-Great for appearing well groomed during more formal or corporate settings, we love a sleek man bun or knot on super short or shaven sides, and don’t suggest attempting this look if your back and sides are spiking out.
+Great for appearing well groomed during more formal or corporate settings, we love a sleek man bun or knot on super short or shaven sides.
+We don’t suggest attempting this look if your back and sides are spiking out.

 A good example of how a great color and a clean, rounded haircut can help blend two different lengths of hair.
 Look closer and you’ll see that the top is floppier and much longer than the sides and back.

-If four to five inches is the most you’ll go in terms of a long undercut, upstyling it in a high, volumized pompadour with the help of some paste (we like Dove Men+Care Sculpting Paste) can help you have some extra fun with your hair.
+If four to five inches is the most you’ll go in terms of a long undercut, upstyling it in a high, volumized pompadour with the help of some paste (we like Dove Men+Care Sculpting Paste) can help you experiment with texture and volume.

 11. Top Knot